rails/rails/guides/source/api_app.md

   and return just the headers on the way out.
 This makes `HEAD` work reliably in all Rails APIs.

-While you could obviously build these up in terms of existing Rack middlewares, this list demonstrates that the default Rails middleware stack provides a lot of value, even if you're "just generating JSON".
+While you could obviously build these up in terms of existing Rack middleware, this list demonstrates that the default Rails middleware stack provides a lot of value, even if you're "just generating JSON".